SKHTW/HAWK/README.md

 git clone https://github.com/yourusername/HAWK.git
 cd HAWK

 Make the script executable:
 chmod +x hawk.sh

 Run the script:
 ./hawk.sh

-Add HAWK to your PATH: The script will automatically add itself to /usr/local/bin for global usage on first run.
+Add HAWK to your PATH:
+The script will automatically add itself to /usr/local/bin for global usage on first run.

 Usage
 Basic Usage

 To scan a target domain:
 hawk <target-domain>

 Help

 For usage instructions:
 hawk -h

 Update

-To update HAWK to the latest version:
+To update HAWK to the latest version: hawk -update

-hawk -update
 Configuration
 HAWK requires an API key for OTX (Open Threat Exchange).
 The script will prompt you for this key during its first run.
 The key is stored in ~/.hawk_config for future use and is not overwritten during updates.

 Alternatively, you can manually add your key:
 Open the configuration file:
 nano ~/.hawk_config

 Add your API key:
 OTX_API_KEY=<your-api-key>

 Features in Action
-Live Feedback:

 As URLs are gathered and processed, they are displayed in real-time.
 For example: